Yocto Project: Releases

+The 3.1 series and 4.0 were originally planned for two years but extended to four.
+The next LTS releases are planned for 4 years.

+Since version 3.1, the release codenames are names of mountains or passes in the Cumbria county in Northern England.

-Branding Program
+Branding program

 The Yocto Project Branding Program provides an opportunity to associate the value of using the Yocto Project with a company or product.
 The Yocto Project Branding Program defines steps to register organizations as Yocto Project Participants, and content as Yocto Project Compatible.
 Yocto Project Participant is appropriate for organizations who use and support the Yocto Project publicly.
 Yocto Project Compatible is appropriate for products, BSPs, and other OE-compatible layers, and related open-source projects, and is open to Yocto Project member organizations.